-Chipping Campden has a unique charm about it.
-The word “Chipping” is derived from the old English word “cēping” meaning market or market-place.
+The quaint village of Chipping Campden has a unique charm about it.
+The word “Chipping” is derived from the old English word “cēping” meaning market or marketplace.
 And as the name suggests, Chipping Campden is a market town.

 However, while this made photography more challenging, it didn’t detract from the village’s charm and is definitely still one of the prettiest villages in the Cotswolds.

 One thing you must do while visiting the Cotswolds is to have a cream tea.
-For those of you who are wondering what a cream tea is (like Adam, who I had to explain this to when we started dating!), it is not a tea with cream, but rather a scone with clotted cream and jam, accompanied by a pot of tea.
+For those of you who are wondering what a cream tea is, it is not a tea with cream, but rather a scone with clotted cream and jam, accompanied by a pot of tea.

 With its golden stone houses and silk and wool mills, this sleepy village has a different charm to some of the other villages in the Cotswolds.